aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 Create a multisig transaction, which will have one approval initially (from the creator).

-@param target_function The target function to call such as 0x123::module_to_call::function_to_call.
-@param args Vector of BCS-encoded argument values to invoke the target function with.

 <pre><code><b>public</b> entry <b>fun</b> <a href="multisig_account.md#0x1_multisig_account_create_transaction">create_transaction</a>(owner: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, <a href="multisig_account.md#0x1_multisig_account">multisig_account</a>: <b>address</b>, payload: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;)
 </code></pre>